zkhatami88/JOSSSubmission/paper.md

 $$ \sin(x) \approx = \sum\limits_{n=0}^N (-1)^{n-1} \frac{x^{2n}}{(2n)!}.$$

-For the concurrent computation, the interval $[0, N]$ is splitted in two partitions from $[0, N/2]$ and $[(N/2)+1, N]$ and these are computed asynchronously using `hpx::async`.
+For the concurrent computation, the interval $[0, N]$ is split in two partitions from $[0, N/2]$ and $[(N/2)+1, N]$ and these are computed asynchronously using `hpx::async`.
 Note that each asynchronous function call returns an `hpx::future` which is needed to synchronize the collection of the partial results.
 The future has a `get()` method that returns the result once the computation of the Taylor function finished.
 If the result is not ready yet, the current thread is suspended until the result is ready.
 Only if `f1` and `f2` are ready, the overall result will be printed to the standard output stream.

 ```cpp
 #include <hpx/include/future.hpp>